 When thinking about the Saint Kitts and Nevis citizenship cost, there are a number of separate fees to consider.

-Due diligence fee (applicable for both investment routes): $7500 for the main applicant, $4,000 for children over 16 years old.
+Due diligence fee (applicable for both investment routes): $7500 for the main applicant, $4,000 for each dependent aged 16 or over.

 Application forms fee: $250 for each set of application forms